microsoft/react-native-code-push/README.md

 - __isFirstRun__: Indicates whether this is the first time the update has been run after being installed.
 This is useful for determining whether you would like to show a "What's New?"
 UI to the end user after installing an update. *(Boolean)*
 - __isMandatory__: Indicates whether the update is considered mandatory.
 This is the value that was specified in the CLI when the update was released. *(Boolean)*
 - __isPending__: Indicates whether this update is in a "pending" state.
 When `true`, that means the update has been downloaded and installed, but the app restart needed to apply it hasn't occurred yet, and therefore, it's changes aren't currently visible to the end-user. *(Boolean)*
-- __label__: The internal label automatically given to the update by the CodePush server.
+- __label__: The internal label automatically given to the update by the CodePush server, such as `v5`.
 This value uniquely identifies the update within it's deployment. *(String)*
 - __packageHash__: The SHA hash value of the update. *(String)*
 - __packageSize__: The size of the code contained within the update, in bytes. *(Number)*